onflow/sc-eng-gaming/README.md

             1. Mint NFT
             1. Get them both GamePlayers & link Caps
             1. Set up both proxies

+                1. Create proxy accounts
+                1. Get GamePlayerProxy Capability from each player and create a GamePlayerProxyReceiver, saving in respective proxy accounts
         1. Init gameplay...

 We’re building an on-chain Rock Paper Scissors game as a proof of concept exploration into the world of blockchain gaming powered by Cadence on Flow.